 Live chat is a tool for the most impatient ones.
 Using a live chat, a visitor or a customer can get in touch with a responsible person instantly, right on the store.

 Besides, a possibility to solve issues via live chat can noticeably increase the customer experience.
-83.04% of customers globally were happy about the option to get in touch via live chat in 2019, according to Statista.
+83.04% of customers globally were happy about the option to get in touch via live chat, according to Statista.

 Depending on the software itself, the functionalities of this solution might vary a lot so make sure that the specific live chat app aligns with your goals before installing it on your store.